 This is one of the “points of connection” between the enclosures we’ve seen (this one connects the 5th box to the 1st, when played one octave above the position that we’ve demonstrated previously).

 Your root note only appears first in the 4th string, and then again on the 2nd string.
-However, this shape is great for pentatonic runs starting on the lowest strings!
+This shape is great for pentatonic runs starting on the lowest strings.